LeifChristian/ProcessReporter/README.md

 The same .env file lives on both the server and the local machine.
 If the passwords match, the route is triggered.

 The POST routes send a sha256 hash of "password": "b03ddf3ca2e714a6548e7495e2a03f5e824eaac9837cd7f159c67b90fb4b7342".
-The password is passed in the request body (P@ssw0rd with a SHA256 hash), and is stored in the .env file on both the local and remote machines.
+The password is passed in the request body and is stored in the .env file on both the local and remote machines.

 # /localhost-functions
 Functions in this directory trigger routes on the same machine